 I pull at the front of my trousers and flip over with a lasting sigh.
 It’s getting harder to stay in Old Québec like this.
 It’s too small for my games, and now those games are growing dull, even if they excite my body beyond comprehension.
 They told me I’d be next to dead for all of eternity, and yet, the raging piece of me between my legs begs to differ.

-A week is quite enough, I decide.
-I clear my throat and toss my overcoat across one arm—the perfect look of a nineteenth century gentleman, if I do say so myself.
+Two weeks is quite enough, I decide.
+I clear my throat and toss my overcoat across one arm.
+The perfect look of a nineteenth century English gentleman—as once I was—if I do say so myself.
 Though today, in the twenty-first century, I may appear more or less like the charming spokesmodel of an Armani campaign.
 And charming is exactly what I go for in this day and age.

 “You are ever the charmer, November.”
 An unfortunate memory bursts into my thoughts as I cut down the limestone steps of my carriage house.
 They were the last words my sister ever spoke, just a breath before the life was crushed out of her lungs.
 Nobody really calls me November these days, though.
 It’s just Claret in Old Québec.
 November Claret is dead, as far as I’m concerned.
 Now buried beside her in a pauper’s grave.

 Movement catches my eye on a sudden turn down a puddled alleyway and I stop to pat the head of my favorite little scamp of a cat.
 Duchess, the most elegant vagrant animal I’ve encountered in my many decades.
 Her grey coat is like the silk an actual duchess would wear to an evening at the Palais Garnier.

 “Good evening, Duch.”
 I smooth my palm over her back and she mews at the touch of her tail before scurrying off in the opposite direction whilst I carry on.